-4.3.1.1 The first option is when the parties submit the request to registration, but with a request for suspension, meaning that the Land Registry will not deal with the request until the seller issues the registration after consent the payment of the full purchase price.
-This method ensures that, due to the ranking principle, the buyer's cannot request be preceded with any other request, so the legal status of the property existing as at contract secured. signing is Typically, the registration consent is put into lawver's escrow by the seller at contract signing and is released by the escrow agent upon the payment of the full price.
-It should be noted that such а suspension procedure can only last for 6 months, so this can be a solution only if the transaction is closed at the latest within 6 months after signing.
+• The first option is when the parties submit the request to registration, but with a request for suspension, meaning that the Land Registry will not deal with the request until the seller issues the registration consent after the payment of the full purchase price.
+This method ensures that, due to the ranking principle, the buyer's request cannot be preceded with any other request, so the legal status of the property existing as at contract signing is secured.
+Typically, the registration consent is put into lawyer's escrow by the seller at contract signing and is released by the escrow agent upon the payment of the full price.
+It should be noted that such suspension procedure can only last for 6 months, so this can be a solution only if the transaction is closed the latest within 6 months after signing.

-While this is a relatively popular method to deal with land registry procedures with the new land registry act into entering force, suspension of the procedure will only be available until 1 February 2024.
+While this is a relatively popular method to deal with land registry procedures with the new land registry act entering into force, suspension of the procedure will only be available until 15 January 2025.

-4.3.1.2 The other option (especially used if the period between signing and closing is more than 6 months) is the sale of the property with the retention of title clause.
-This means that the Land Registry makes an entry into the Land Registry on the fact of the sale with retention of title, bv also indicating who is the buyer, but will only actually register the buyer's ownership once the full price is paid.
-This entry works similarly to prohibition for а alienation and encumbrance, meaning that until the entry exists, the property cannot be sold or encumbered without the consent of the buver.
+The other option (especially used if the period between signing and closing is more than 6 months) is the sale of the property with the retention of title clause.
+This means that the Land Registry makes an entry into the Land Registry on the fact of the sale with retention of title, by also indicating who is the buyer, but will only actually register the buyer's ownership once the full price is paid.
+This entry works similarly to a prohibition for alienation and encumbrance, meaning that until the entry exists, the property cannot be sold or encumbered without the consent of the buyer.